orchidhq/Orchid/docs/src/orchid/resources/posts/news/2019-02-11-where-it-got-cold-in-texas.md

 ### New bundle: **Orchid Docs**

 After setting up many of my other library projects with Orchid documentation, I've noticed myself adding the same plugins over and over to each project.
-To make it easier for others to get started with Orchid as a documentation tool, I've created a new Bundle, `OrchidDocs`, which contains the following plugins:
+To make it easier for others to get started with Orchid as a documentation tool, I've created a new Bundle, `orchid-docs-bundle`, which contains the following plugins:

-- `OrchidCore`: The core Orchid framework
+- `orchid-core`: The core Orchid framework
-- `OrchidEditorial`: A default theme (subject to change in a later version)
+- `orchid-editorial-theme`: A default theme (subject to change in a later version)
-- `OrchidPages`: Static pages to hold changelogs, contact forms, project license, etc.
+- `orchid-pages-feature`: Static pages to hold changelogs, contact forms, project license, etc.
-- `OrchidWiki`: The full wiki documentation for the site
+- `orchid-wiki-feature`: The full wiki documentation for the site
-- `OrchidForms`: Easily add contact or bug report forms
+- `orchid-forms-feature`: Easily add contact or bug report forms
-- `OrchidChangelog`: Manage project verions, and update Github releases automatically on deploy
+- `orchid-changelog-feature`: Manage project verions, and update Github releases automatically on deploy
-- `OrchidSearch`: Enable full-text search of your docs
+- `orchid-search-feature`: Enable full-text search of your docs
-- `OrchidDiagrams`: Describe your project with diagrams and flow charts
+- `orchid-diagrams-feature`: Describe your project with diagrams and flow charts
-- `OrchidSyntaxHighlighter`: Your choice of either server-side or Javascript-based highlighting
+- `orchid-syntax-highlighter-feature`: Your choice of either server-side or Javascript-based highlighting

 **Current Status**: Waiting for release